 Nicole's dress was a white silk, low cut and off the shoulder design, with French Alencon lace and rosettes.
 She wore a Cathedral tulle veil which featured Belgian embroidery and was embellished with Austrian crystals and pearls.

 The song Don't Give Up On Love, which Eddie had performed on his Love's Alright album, was played as Nicole walked down the aisle.

 The ceremony itself took less than 20 minutes and when the minister asked if anyone objected to the marriage, Eddie glared at the guests which caused much laughter.

-After the wedding, the many flowers that were used to decorate the reception were collected and donated to patients at a Harlem hospital.
+After, the many flowers that were used to decorate the reception were collected and donated to patients at a Harlem hospital.

 Eddie and Nicole

 Popstar Christina Aguilera and long time boyfriend Jordan Bratman married back in 2005 at the Staglin Family Vineyard in California.

 The San Francisco Symphony played while 130 guests watched the groom walk down the aisle in a custom made Christian Dior tux.
 Christina entered a short time later and as she walked alone down the aisle, a choir sang the Morning Hymn.
 Rather than a bouquet she held three single red roses.

 Vows were exchanged under a gold chuppah wrapped in lilies, roses and hydrangea.
 After the couple exchanged bands, the ceremony was ended with the Jewish tradition of breaking glass.